sachamasry/klepsidra/README.md

 - Reformat listing display to a more useful format, removing description field to a popup box or tooltip; change date display to more informative format
 - Change data defaults for duration to nil, and no duration time units until clocking out

+### Tests

+- Test on month-first locales
+- Test on 12-hour clock locales
+- Do all browsers return a 'T' delimited datetime-local stamp?
+Do both delimiters need to be handled?

 ## Learn more

   * Official website: https://www.phoenixframework.org/